SamrudhiBobhate66/SmartStudyPlanner-CPP/README.md

 Manage task priorities,
 Generate reports

-This project was developed as part of my C++ learning and practice.
+This project is developed as part of my C++ learning and practice.